danaNB01/movie-battle/README.md

 # 🎬 Movie Battle

-Movie Battle is a web application that allows users to compare two movies and see which one "wins" based on various data like ratings, and box office numbers.
+Movie Battle is a responsive web application that allows users to compare two movies and see which one "wins" based on various data like ratings, and box office numbers.

 ## 🚀 Features